jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

     (a) enable patients or residents who smoke to smoke, or to socialise with each other in a place where smoking is permitted; or
     (b) enable patients or residents who vape to vape, or to socialise with each other in a place where vaping is permitted
   - **Director-General** means the Director-General of Health
+  - **disposable vaping device** means a vaping device that is not designed or intended to be reused, and includes a vaping device that—
+    (a) is not designed to be refilled by the user with a vaping substance or by using a pod, cartridge, or similar storage container; or
+    (b) is not designed to be recharged; or
+    (c) is described by both paragraphs (a) and (b)
   - **distributor** means a person engaged in the business of selling regulated products otherwise than at retail only
   - **early childhood education and care centre** has the meaning given to it by section 10(1) of the Education and Training Act 2020
   - **emissions** means the smoke, vapour, or aerosol produced by the use of a regulated product, whether inhaled, exhaled, or otherwise